 Using locks in storage areas like filing cabinets is the first and easiest method for securing paper files.
 By keeping them locked, it will keep prying eyes away and the records safe from theft.

 Natural disasters are still a risk to filing cabinets in an office even if you lock them.
 However, off-site records storage facilities use fire-suppression and climate-control systems to protect from natural disasters.

 In addition to natural disaster protections, off-site storage facilities also implement securities like 24/7 video monitoring, locked premises, and on-site security staff.

-While in the past papers needed to be redacted before they were scanned, today documents can be redacted during the scanning process itself to obscure sensitive parts of new digital documents.
+In the past, papers needed to be redacted before they were scanned.
+Today, documents can be redacted during the scanning process itself to obscure sensitive parts of new digital documents.

 Access Control Lists (ACL)

-ACLs are used for limiting access to sensitive files for only those who need it.
+ACLs limit access to sensitive files for only those who need it.
 Predefined lists with authorized users can be configured while any other prying eyes are locked out.

 Many electronic document management systems incorporate encryption tools.
-With file encryption if for example a document is intercepted over an open network, the file will be inaccessible without the decryption key.
+If a document is intercepted over an open network, the file will be inaccessible without the decryption key.